 - PCI Compliance With Online Merchant Accounts

-What Is A Merchant Account?
+What Is An Internet Merchant Account?

-- The acquiring bank requests and collects payments from the issuing bank and then releases them to the merchant).
-Because the payment process is so complicated — the acquiring bank has to ask for the funds from the issuing bank, which has to verify that the customer has those funds available and then transfer them — the merchant account essentially functions as a holding space or even as a sort of line of credit.
+- The acquiring bank requests and collects payments from the issuing bank and then releases them to the merchant.
+The acquiring bank has to ask for the funds from the issuing bank, which has to verify that the customer has those funds available and then transfer them, making for a complicated payment process.

 What’s A Payment Gateway?

 While a merchant account is where your payment processor sends your customers’ payments before they are transferred to your business bank account, a payment gateway connects your online store to your payment processor, facilitating your customers’ online transactions.

 Payment gateways enable online transactions by integrating with your eCommerce store to securely capture the customer’s payment details.
 The gateway then routes that information to your payment processor or acquiring bank, which assumes control of the payment process.
 The gateway will then send an approval or decline message back to the merchant based on whether the processor/acquiring bank accepts the payment.